Madrasah Irsyad Zuhri Al-Islamiah: Secondary school

-After sitting for the PSLE, Irsyad students used to be able continue their secondary school education at Irsyad.
-Now they transfer to any of the four madrasahs offering secondary education.
+After sitting for the PSLE, Irsyad students used to be able continue their secondary school education at the same institution.
+Now they are either streamed to Madrasah Aljunied or Madrasah Al-Arabiah under the Joint Madrasah System (JMS) if they meet the minimum requirements or may transfer to any of madrasahs offering secondary education.
 Before 2015, if they choose to continue at Irsyad, they will study for another five years (four years for 2014 Secondary 1 Batch).
 At the end of the 4th year (3rd year for 2014 Secondary 1 Batch), they will receive a Secondary Four Certificate (STE) endorsed by MUIS for the religious subjects they studied, and at the end of the 5th year, they will sit for their GCE 'O’Level exams.
 Again, Arabic language is strongly emphasised with a 2-year Arabic Mastery programme being integrated into the curriculum.
 Now since Irsyad will no longer take secondary students, the Secondary 1 Batch of 2014 are the final students of Irsyad Secondary.

 This batch of students ended their secondary education at Secondary 4 with O levels.
 Some of the students opted to sit for the STE in the same year in 2017.

 Post-Secondary School

-After finishing their secondary school education, Irsyad students who choose the Islamic education path obtain pre-university education at other madrasahs that offer it, such as Madrasah Wak Tanjong, before proceeding to Islamic universities all over the world.
+After finishing their secondary school education, Irsyad students who choose the Islamic education path obtain pre-university education at other madrasahs that offer it, such as Madrasah Wak Tanjong, Madrasah Aljunied or Madrasah Al-Maarif, before proceeding to Islamic universities all over the world.

 Increasingly, many Irsyad graduates are choosing the secular academic pathway.
-This means that with their GCE 'O'Levels, they enrol in either polytechnics, junior colleges or other institutes such as the Nanyang Academy of Fine Arts (NAFA).
+This means that with their GCE 'O'Levels, they enrol in either Institute of Technical Education (ITE), polytechnics, junior colleges or other institutes such as the Nanyang Academy of Fine Arts (NAFA).
 Many then graduate well enough from those institutes and move on to further their studies in local universities.